aravind-tronix/Nudity-detection/README.md

  https://github.com/aravind-tronix/Nudity-detection/blob/main/API.md

  ## Live version of the API
- Here is the live webapp which uses the API to detect nudity from a image https://deeplearnai.ml/nsfw_detector
+ Here is the live webapp which uses the API to detect nudity from a image
+ https://deeplearnai.ml/nsfw_detector

+## Issues
+This error is raises is certain OS like windows 10 and 7.
+PermissionError after using cv2.imread on certain files/OS.
+This prevents deletion of the image file after the process is done.